Group action: Topological properties

 Assume that X is a topological space and the action of G is by homeomorphisms.

 The action is wandering if every x ∈ X has a neighbourhood U such that there are only finitely many g ∈ G with g⋅U ∩ U ≠ ∅.

 More generally, a point x ∈ X is called a point of discontinuity for the action of G if there is an open subset U ∋ x such that there are only finitely many g ∈ G with g⋅U ∩ U ≠ ∅.
 The domain of discontinuity of the action is the set of all points of discontinuity.
 Equivalently it is the largest G-stable open subset Ω ⊂ X such that the action of G on Ω is wandering.
-In a dynamical context this is also called wandering set.
+In a dynamical context this is also called a wandering set.

-The action is properly discontinuous if for every compact subset K ⊂ X there are finitely many g ∈ G such that g⋅K ∩ K ≠ ∅.
+The action is properly discontinuous if for every compact subset K ⊂ X there are only finitely many g ∈ G such that g⋅K ∩ K ≠ ∅.
 This is strictly stronger than wandering; for instance the action of Z on R^{2} ∖ given by n⋅(x, y) = (2^{n}x, 2^{−n}y) is wandering and free but not properly discontinuous.